-There was so much wrong with this movie that I’m having trouble recognizing that it was, at least, better than the last one.
+There was so much wrong with this movie that I’m having trouble deciding if it was or worse than the last one.
 On reflection I can think of only a handful of scenes I really enjoyed:

 1) Rose’s introduction where she meets Fin.
 Her switch from star-struck to professional was great.